The Empire State Ride strives to give a once-in-a-lifetime experience for all its participants, so spots are limited.

-Riders arrive in New York City on Saturday, July 25, 2020, for orientation and check-in.
-The next morning, we start the adventure together.
+The adventure starts with riders arriving in New York City on Saturday, July 25, 2020, for orientation and check-in.
+Sunday through Saturday,

 While you are out on the route, there are mechanics, first-aid-trained staff and SAG buses driving along and looking out for riders in case you need any help!